Learning the Basics of VMware Horizon 7.12 – Part 12 – Using Update Manager with Instant Clones and Creating Additional Machines

 From the vSphere HTML Client, from the toolbar, click Menu, then click VMs and Templates, as shown in Figure 1.

-To see all the Instant Clone Parent VMs, make sure all the Instant Clone folders are expanded, as shown in Figure 2.
+To see all the Instant Clone Parent VMs, expand all the Instant Clone folders, as shown in Figure 2.

 Select the host that you want to put into Maintenance Mode.
 Look up Annotations in the host’s Summary tab, Custom Attributes, and see that InstantClone.Maintenance is set to 0, as shown in Figure 5.